AdobeDocs/journey-optimizer-learn.en/help/report-and-monitor/export-reports-in-CSV-format.md

 # Export reports in CSV format

-Understand how to download CSV reports for full reports and single widgets.
+Understand how to download a CSV report for a report and for a single widget.

 >[!VIDEO](https://video.tv.adobe.com/v/3424603/?learn=on)